Paramahansa Yogananda's poems serve to deepen yoga meditation, offering devotees new ways of grasping the spiritual nature of all creation.

-Introduction and Excerpt of Poem, "At 'Sul Monte'"
+Introduction and Excerpt From "At 'Sul Monte'"

-Excerpt of "At 'Sul Monte'"
+Excerpt From "At 'Sul Monte'"

 Paramahansaji dedicated this poem to Amelita Galli-Curci and her husband, Homer Samuels, after a visit to "Sul Monte," their home in the Catskills.

 Hanging, it seemed from the big skyey roof

 High amidst the clouds; aloof

 Who made this?
 Who made that?